What to wear to a Sumo match? How to choose what to wear and what to bring

 Dress with common sense and enjoy watching sumo!

 We have introduced how to dress for a sumo match and what items are useful to bring.
-Some people may have an image that you need to wear Japanese or formal clothes to go to a sumo match, but there is no need to be so self-conscious.
+Some people may have the image that you need to wear Japanese or formal clothes to go to a sumo match, but there is no need to be so self-conscious.
 Whether you are dressed in Japanese or Western-style attire, you are welcome to wear whatever you feel comfortable in.
 If you are going to the Masu-seat, it is best to choose clothes that you can sit comfortably, shoes that are easy to take off and put on, and a small amount of luggage.
 If you are going to a sumo match for the first time, please enjoy yourself by referring to the useful items we have introduced.

 Claude Monet, "La Japonaise"folding fan